fireactjs/core/README.md

 To experience the package, go to [https://demo.fireactjs.com](https://demo.fireactjs.com)

+## Documentation

+For documentation of the package, go to [https://fireactjs.com/docs/core-package/](https://fireactjs.com/docs/core-package/)

 ## Installation

 To install the fireactjs-core components, create your Reactjs project first, and then run `npm I @fireactjs/core` to install the components.